LuckJMG/newrepo/README.md

 newrepo name url
 ```

+The only thing you should change is in the license, the username to your name, in the `LICENSE` file and at the end of the `README.md` file.

 ## Thanks

 I want to thank everyone who has come this far, this is another of my little projects as a 17-year-old student to practice, make my work more efficient and help the community, really thank you very much just for reading this.